7 Easy-to-Launch Side Hustles for Writers in 2023

 - Offer writing or consulting services

-Google AdSense, paid mentions, and guest posts can easily make you at least $1000 a month, depending on your website traffic and niche.
+Google AdSense, paid mentions, and guest posts can easily make you at least $1000 monthly, depending on your website traffic and niche.

 Andrej Ilisin, a CEO and co-founder of Alpha Investors, estimates that your website should have at least 2,000 daily views to earn $100 if your CPC (cost-per-click) equals $1, while CTR(click-through-rate) is at least 5%.

-My well-optimized article reached the 20th position in Google right after being published on a brand new website.
+My well-optimized article reached the 20th position in Google after being published on a brand-new website.
 It’s a fantastic result!
 However, you should know that I spent more time on keyword research than on actual writing!

 If you think you are late for the party, you are not!
 It’s not too late to create a website as long as you are ready for a long and exciting journey!

-Writing for money on Upwork, a marketplace to find freelance jobs, is another side hustle for writers.
+Writing for money on Upwork, a marketplace for freelance jobs, is another side hustle for writers.

 You might have heard various opinions about Upwork that formed a negative attitude toward this platform.
 However, don’t scroll down just yet.
 Let me share my story about freelancing on Upwork.

-I joined Upwork at the end of 2020 because I wanted to find more writing gigs.
+I joined Upwork at the end of 2020 to find more writing gigs.
 Besides, I had ambitious goals to double my monthly earnings, but my regular job could not afford to increase my hourly rate significantly.

 The Upwork myth: You won’t find full-time and part-time writing jobs if you are just starting.

-If anyone tells you so, they do not put enough effort!
+If anyone tells you so, they do not put in enough effort!

 My very first hourly rate was $25.
-I had no experience with Upwork, neither I had client testimonials displayed on my profile.
+I had no experience with Upwork and no client testimonials displayed on my profile.

 Nevertheless, I found a fixed-time writing gig for $200 and helped one of my clients proofread his course content.

 I’d submitted around five proposals before I landed my first part-time writing job on Upwork.
-Once I’ve finished my first collaboration, the second one appeared out of the blue.
+Once I finished my first collaboration, the second one appeared out of the blue.

-The client needed a case study writing with a UX background.
-It turned out I was a perfect fit, and the new writing side job was arranged in just one day.
+The client needed a case study writer with a UX background.
+I was a perfect fit, and the new writing side job was arranged in just one day.